frain-dev/convoy-website/content/docs/getting-started/sending/convoy-api.md

 ## Cheers! 🎉

 You have sucessfully created a Convoy application to send events to your configured endpoint.

+The complete API reference can be viewed and interacted with on [Readme](https://convoy.readme.io).